Australian museum hangs Picasso collection in women’s toilet after court ruling

 Mona appealed to reverse the ruling, arguing that the decision took “too narrow a view on women’s historical and ongoing societal disadvantage” and that the Ladies Lounge can “promote equal opportunity”.

-The Ladies Lounge, inaugurated in 2020, was a women-only exhibit modelled after misogynistic old-fashioned Australian pubs where women were excluded from until 1965.
+The Ladies Lounge, inaugurated in 2020, was a women-only exhibit modelled after the misogynistic, old-fashioned Australian pubs that women were excluded from until 1965.

-Inside the lounge, the women were served champagne by male butlers while they had a private view of the displayed artworks by the likes of Pablo Picasso and Sidney Nolan.
+Inside the lounge, women were served champagne by male butlers while they had a private view of artworks by the likes of Pablo Picasso and Sidney Nolan.

-After the museum was sued, Kaechele had said she was “absolutely delighted” by the complaint, and that the men’s reaction to the exhibit was in fact, the art.
+After the museum was sued, Ms Kaechele said she was “absolutely delighted” by the complaint, explaining that the men’s reaction to the exhibit was, in fact, the art.

 “The men are experiencing Ladies Lounge, their experience of rejection is the artwork,” she said at the time.

-In May, Kaechele had said she was exploring loopholes to ensure the Ladies Lounge would remain open to women only, and some of these ways included turning it into a toilet or a church.
+In May, Ms Kaechele had said she was exploring loopholes to ensure that the Ladies Lounge would remain open to women only, and that the ideas included turning it into a toilet or a church.

 “It’s a toilet that is celebrated the world round.
 It is the greatest toilet, and men won’t be allowed to see it,” she said at the time.